Lakshmi-Adhikari-AI/LLM-HuggingFace/README.md

 - ✅ **Loading pretrained models and tokenizers** using `AutoModel`, `AutoTokenizer`
 - ✅ Inference with attention masks, padding, truncation
 - ✅ Manual work with token IDs, logits, and softmax scoring
+- ✅ **Handling multiple sequences** with batching, padding, and attention masks 🆕

 ---